happybono/SonataSmooth/README.md

 -	All filter results are computed in a single pass, leveraging all available CPU cores.
 -	The UI remains responsive, and progress is reported in real time.

 Adaptive mode introduces per-index dynamic window sizing or window shifting (Savitzky-Golay).
 Parallel execution remains safe because each index writes to distinct output arrays and uses only read-only input.
-Minimum size for parallel dispatch: if n < 2000 a serial loop is used to avoid Parallel.For overhead (threshold hard-coded in ApplySmoothing).
+Minimum size for parallel dispatch : if n < 2000 a serial loop is used to avoid Parallel.For overhead (threshold hard-coded in ApplySmoothing).

 #### Principle
 Leverage all CPU cores to avoid blocking the UI.
 PLINQ's `.AsOrdered()` preserves the original order, and `.WithDegreeOfParallelism` matches the number of logical processors.